 Silent Voice – Inferno

-The work, Silent Voice – Inferno, is a 60 meters long narrow canvas strip printed with a sound wave image.
-The image was converted from the voice of an Italian audiobook, La Divina Commedia (begun c.1308, completed in 1320), written by Dante Alighieri (1265, Florence, Italy – 1321, Ravenna, Italy).
+The work, Silent Voice – Inferno, is a 28 meters long narrow canvas strip printed with a sound wave image.
+The image was converted from the voice of an Italian audiobook, La Divina Commedia (begun c.
+1308, completed in 1320), written by Dante Alighieri (1265, Florence, Italy – 1321, Ravenna, Italy).
 I borrowed its first part, Inferno, as my art piece's theme.

 Inferno reveals the eternal punishment of sins such as greed, self-deception, political double-dealing, violence, fraud and treachery.
 Indeed, wickedness happens not only in Dante's epic poem but daily in the past, present and future.

-Furthermore, for any reason, talking about sin or evildoing could be taboo, depending on the authorities of culture, religion, tradition, political orientation, etc.
+Furthermore, for any reason, talking about sinfulness could be taboo, depending on the diversity of culture, religion, tradition, political orientation, etc.

 Hence, in Silent Voice – Inferno, I transformed the voice about unrighteousness into a soundless sound wave image.
 It represented the forbidden and restricted voices that vanished and could not be spoken or heard, even though they existed all along between us.

-It is time to pause and listen to our inner voice, re-examining the damage caused by political crises though it is incredibly challenging and painful.
+It is time to take a pause and re-examine the damage caused by the political crisis and pandemics in our current situation.
+Though it is incredibly challenging and painful.

 Wai Kit Lam